Alfresco/alfresco-build-tools/docs/README.md

 ### git-commit-changes

 Commits local changes after configuring git user and showing the status of what is going be committed.
+If `skip-if-no-changes` input is set to `true` then an empty commit will not be committed at all.

 ```yaml
     - uses: Alfresco/alfresco-build-tools/.github/actions/git-commit-changes@ref